raku-community-modules/RT-REST-Client/README.md

 # LOGIN CREDENTIALS

 You need to go to user preferences and set up your CLI password for your credentials to work via REST API.
-For Perl 6's RT, go to [https://rt.perl.org/User/Prefs.html](https://rt.perl.org/User/Prefs.html) and the CLI Password section should be on the right side of the page.
+For Raku's RT, go to [https://rt.perl.org/User/Prefs.html](https://rt.perl.org/User/Prefs.html) and the CLI Password section should be on the right side of the page.